rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Yellow flash

 The controller shows yellow flash.
 Yellow flash may be used during a serious fault (depending on configuration) or maintenance work.
 It can also be manually set using M0001.
 Some countries may use yellow flash as an normal operating mode, and not necessarily during fault.
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "1,2" and "True,False"
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “1,2” and “True,False”

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|